jayantkaushik/data-engineering-project1/Readme.md

 ### Project Name: Data Engineering Project on the Databricks platform.
 #### Dataset: Car Sales Around the World

-Description: This project is about performing data engineering(building pipelines, performing ETL ops etc.) on the Databricks platform.
+Description: This project is about performing data engineering(building pipelines, performing ETL ops etc.) using the Databricks platform.
 The result is an end-to-end automated data pipeline to structure the incoming data from the sample raw data set of car sales around the world.

 #### Tech Stack Used:
   1. Apache Nifi